HOVERBOARD AND OTHER TOYS CAN CAUSE INJURY TO CHILDREN

 There have been many mentions in the news recently of people being injured on a Hoverboard.
 One of our children recently purchased a Hoverboard, so we have seen the danger first hand.
 However, Hoverboards are not the only toy that can cause injury.
 There have been many cases where a defective toy or other product has injured a child.
 Our lawyers have represented many families where a child is injured by a toy, or at school, at a daycare, in a car accident, etc.

-A recent article in Medical News Today reported that last year, about 252,000 children were treated in emergency rooms for toy-related injuries, according to the Consumer Product Safety Commission (CPSC); 70% of those hurt were aged 12 and younger.
-According to the organization World Against Toys Causing Harm (WATCH), 50 children died in toy-related incidents between 2010-13 in the US.
+A recent article in Medical News Today reported that last year, about 252,000 children were treated in emergency rooms for toy-related injuries.
+According to the Consumer Product Safety Commission (CPSC); 70% of those hurt were aged 12 and younger.
+The organization World Against Toys Causing Harm (WATCH), reported 50 children died in toy-related incidents between 2010-13 in the US.
 Recent statistics, they say, “emphasize that dangerous toys continue to pose a year-round threat.”

 Here is an excerpt from the Medical News Today article and their recommendations: